masolimano/maneage/README.md

      $ make clean            # Clean already built pipeline outputs.
      $ make                  # Build the pipeline to ensure everything is fine.
      $ git add -u            # Stage all the changes.
+     $ git status            # Make sure everything is fine.
      $ git commit            # Your first commit, add a nice description.
      $ git tag -a v0         # Tag this as the zero-th version of your pipeline.
      ```

- - **Remote repository**: You can use any [hosting
+ - **Setup the remote**: You can use any [hosting
      facility](https://en.wikipedia.org/wiki/Comparison_of_source_code_hosting_facilities)
-     you prefer to keep an online copy of your project's version controlled
+     that supports Git to keep an online copy of your project's version
-     history.
-We recommend [GitLab](https://gitlab.com) because it allows
+     controlled history.
+We recommend [GitLab](https://gitlab.com) because
-     any number of private repositories for free and because you can host
+     it allows any number of private repositories for free and because you
-     GitLab on your own server.
-Create an account in your favorite service
+     can host GitLab on your own server.
+Create an account in your favorite
-     (if you don't already have one), and define a new project there.
-It
+     hosting facility (if you don't already have one), and define a new
-     will give you a link (ending in `.git`) that you can put in place of
+     project there.
+It will give you a link (ending in `.git`) that you can
-     `XXX` in the command below.
+     put in place of `XXX` in the command below.

      ```shell
      git remote add origin XXX